 Before continuing to other countries, almost all migrants departing from Gao transit through Algeria (99%), most specifically the town of Tamanrasset for the most part, while they used to go straight to Niger after Gao.

-Some of the migrants also mentioned their intention to go through Agadez
+intention to go through Agadez, Niger.